 |Hairdresser||9,209||4.36 miles/ 7.01 km|

 |Office worker||7,570||3.58 miles/ 5.76 km|

 |Call center associate||6,618||3.13 miles/ 5.04 km|

 I would estimate that the early humans walked at least as much on average as a waiter does today and probably more.
-This means that they probably took enough steps to walk between 10 to 11 miles per day.
-Of course, some days, they probably walked more, and other days they would have walked less.
+This means they probably took enough steps to walk between 10 to 11 miles daily.
+Of course, some days, they probably walked more, and others would have walked less.

 But the main point is that they were constantly moving about and not sitting around watching TV or working on a computer.
 To eat and survive, they had to move.

 It is also interesting to see what the average steps are per country.
 Hong Kong consistently gets the number one place with 6880 steps.
 I have lived in Hong Kong, and I can tell you that it would be usual for me to do 10 to 15,000 steps per day when I lived there.

 In Hong Kong, almost everyone takes public transportation.
 Even if you have a car, parking your car or finding a space to park your car is very expensive.
 Public transportation is very convenient and easy to use.
 But it also requires that you do a lot of walking.

 I have lived in China, and in China, people are again taking public transportation.
 Even though lately in China there have been more cars, many people will take public transportation or walk to the store or walk to do some of their daily needs.

 When I arrive at the airport in Guangzhou, I will usually need to walk at least a mile or more to get to the car I have been waiting.
 This is one reason a country like China is consistently second in the world for walking.